NathanThomasWebDeveloper/City-Weather/README.md

 Technologies used:

-React
-TypeScript
-Redux
-GraphQL
-SCSS
-React-spring for animation
+React, TypeScript, Redux, GraphQL, SCSS and React-spring for animation.